bucsspring2024/final-project-jl/README.md

 ### Classes

-Card - Different cards in deck, with internal values of 'value' and 'suit' Joker - Jokers with different internal values defining different abilities Special - Special cards bought from shop with different properties, such as removing cards from deck, changing internal values of cards in deck, or increasing Chips and Mult for a specific Hand.
+Card - Different cards in deck, with internal values of 'value' and 'suit' Tarot - Cards bought from the shop that appear in the top right field, can be used to affect cards in deck.
+Planet - Increase chips and mult for specific Hand, bought from shop.
 Hands - Different poker hands with internal values of 'chips' and 'mult' Chips - Multiplier amount to find total, based on original defined value for Hands combined with the increased value from the shop
 Mult - Multiplier amount to find total, based on original defined value for Hands combined with the increased value from the shop